-The primary differences between the four main types of leukemia have to do with their rates of progression and where cancer develops.
-“Chronic” leukemia cells do not mature all the *****way, so they are not as capable of defending against infections as normal lymphocytes.
-“Acute” leukemia cells begin to replicate before any immune functions have developed.
+The main differences between the four main types of leukemia have to do with their rates of progression and where cancer develops.
+The cells of "chronic" leukemia do not fully mature, so they are not as capable of defending against infections as normal lymphocytes.
+"Acute" leukemia cells begin to replicate before any immune functions have developed.

 Leukemia symptoms vary, depending on the type of leukemia.
 Common leukemia signs and symptoms include: